usds/SME-QA-Website/pages/phases/phone-assessment-interviews/scheduling.md

 Complete and share the <a href="{{site.baseurl}}/toolkit/phone-assessment-interviews/interview-scheduling-instructions/">Scheduler Instructions</a> with the people who will schedule applicants.
 Keep these ideas in mind:

 - **If there are multiple schedulers:** You'll need a shared scheduling email inbox where all emails between schedulers and applicants can be managed.
 - **If second interviews will be scheduled as soon as applicants move forward from their first interview:** Alert schedulers with results of the first interview immediately so they can schedule the second interview.
-A cloud-based application like Google Docs or Microsoft Office 365 can make this coordination of scheduling tasks between schedulers much easier.
+A cloud-based application like Google Docs or Microsoft Office 365 can ease this coordination of scheduling tasks between schedulers.